wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 2.2.4.4 =
+* Fixed Web To Lead issue causing "Salesforce.com is temporarily unavailable.
+Please try again in a few minutes." message. <a href="http://wordpress.org/support/topic/response-code-bug">Thanks, @atimmer</a>.

 = 2.2.4.3 =
 * Fixed issue that should never have happened, but did: the "Gravity Forms Not Installed" message showed up for an user on the front-end of their site and prevented them from logging in.
 * Fixed admin PHP Notice when gravity forms is not activated